A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 and

+Note that $m_U(a,b,T)\in\{0,1\}$ since $a$ and $b$ are exchanged at most once.
 Furthermore, we define the \defstil{exchange matrix} $M_U\coloneqq(m_{a,b})_{a,b}$ to be the $n\times n$-matrix with entries $m_{a,b}=m_U(a,b)$ when $1\leq a<b\leq n$ and $m_{a,b}=0$ otherwise.
-The essential insight of our proof is the fact that if one exchanges $a$ and $a+1$ in $T$, then up to the point when both entries $a$ and $a+1$ have dropped, the tabloids $T_i$ arising in the Novelli--Pak--Stoyanovskii algorithm differ at most by the transposition $(a,a+1)$.
+The essential insight of our proof is the fact that if one exchanges $a$ and $a+1$ in $T$, then up to the point when both entries $a$ and $a+1$ have dropped, the tableaux $T_i$ arising in the Novelli--Pak--Stoyanovskii algorithm differ at most by the transposition $(a,a+1)$.
 We use this fact to prove the following central proposition.